rnelliott/PyNote/README.md

 - [Travis-CI](https://travis-ci.com) - Test and deploy code projects.

 ## Deployment
+- A live version of this app is available [here](https://pynote.daveodea.com).

 - The Django application and the PostgreSQL database are deployed to separate Heroku instances.

 - Testing is triggered via TravisCI upon PR's to the GitHub repository.